Partners in Reading (PAR) Events

 What Does Partners in Reading Do?

 We provide free one-to-one and small group tutoring for adults whose reading or writing skills are below the ninth grade level.
 To qualify as a learner, an adult needs to speak and understand English at a conversational level.
 Tutoring is provided by trained volunteers at the King Library, a San José Public Library system branch, or another public site in San José.
 Tutors and learners are required to make a six-month commitment to meet three hours per week.
+We also have English as a Second Language classes for adults so that they can build conversational skills and then begin meeting with a volunteer tutor.

 Change a Life - Give the Gift of Reading